ayushiwadhwa/Coding-Challenges/README.md

 =========
 A selection of difficult coding problems that can be solved in any programming language.
 The problems are divided into multiple categories, and each category has its own set of questions.

-To add your own solutions, feel free to fork this repo and create your own folder (LANGUAGE-GITHUBHANDLE) under the root directory.
+To add your own solutions, fork this repo and create your own folder **LANGUAGE-GITHUBHANDLE** under the root directory.

 ## Arrays and String
 1.